alanmitchell/mini-monitor/docs/source/developers.rst

    apply.
 Instead, a separate script is available that listens for these readings and publishes rates of change of the cumulative meter value to the MQTT broker.
+*  ``rtl433_reader.py``: The Mini-Monitor has the ability to read Acurite 592TXR Temperature/Humidity Wireless sensors by using a RTL2832U USB-connected software defined radio (the same device used by the meter reader script described above.)
+*  ``power_monitor.py``: The Mini-Monitor can read a Peacefair PZEM-016 Electric Power sensor through use of this script.

-Both of these sensor reading scripts are started by the standard ``rc.local`` script that the Raspberry Pi runs at the end of its boot up process.
+These sensor reading scripts are started by the standard ``rc.local`` script that the Raspberry Pi runs at the end of its boot up process.
 In order to include the ``rc.local`` script in the Mini-Monitor source code, a symlink is created from the standard ``/etc/rc.local``